forcedotcom/mobile-ui-elements/README.md

     Supported attributes include:
     - All attributes of force-sobject-layout
     - `relationships`: (Optional) Default: null.
-A comma separated list of relationship names that should only be fetched.
+A list of relationship names that should only be fetched.
 If null, it fetches all related lists that are queryable.

     Properties:
     - `relatedLists`: An array of all the related list information.